Display to header level

 Exemption from property taxes enables charities to focus their limited financial resources on carrying out their missions in the public interest rather than paying taxes for general purposes.
 However, as counties, local municipalities, and school districts look for new revenue to cover tight budgets, Boards of Assessment Appeals may be more inclined to challenge exemption applications as well as the status of already exempt properties held by charities and municipalities.

 Pennsylvania property owners pay annual real estate taxes to three independent classes of local government: the local municipality, the county, and the school district—the school district receiving by far the greatest share of the revenue.
 Pennsylvania state government and the federal government do not collect property taxes.
-According to the Pennsylvania Legislator’s Municipal Deskbook, $14.5 billion dollars in property tax revenue were collected in 2009 by local taxing authorities.
+Pennsylvania residents paid $21.5 billion dollars in property taxes in 2020.[i]

 The supervisory body that handles applications for exemption from real estate taxes is made up of the county commissioners or is appointed by the county commissioners in counties of the third through eighth classes as well as the second class A. This body generally is called the Board of Assessment Appeals.
 Home rule counties and some third class cities have supervisory bodies that are established in various ways and with differing names.
 In Philadelphia the supervisory body is called the Board of Revision of Taxes.
 In this guide, all these bodies are generally referred to as the “Board of Assessment Appeals” or simply the “Board.”